darickc/MMM-BackgroundSlideshow/README.md

 ## Dependencies / Requirements

 This module requires no special dependencies.
-The only requirement is that the image directories you path to are fixed paths accessible to the Magic Mirror instance.
+The only requirement is that the image directories you path to are fixed paths accessible to the MagicMirror instance.

 ## Operation